BIOS4020 – Methods in Molecular Biology and Biochemistry II

 The course is taught as an intensive course over 5 week, with 95% compulsory participation.

 Attendance is mandatory for the first lecture, also for those on the waiting list.
-You will lose your seat on the course if documentation for valid absence is not provided to the student administration firstname.lastname@example.org prior to the first lecture
+You will lose your seat on the course if documentation for absence is not provided to the student administration email@example.com prior to the first lecture

 The laboratory reports, the report in article format and oral presentation must be approved in order to be eligible for the final exam.
+It will also be counted as one of the three attempts to sit the exam for this course, if you sit the exam for one of the following course: MBV4020 – Methods in molecular biology and biochemistry II (continued).

 Examination support material